 Getting the Toad from 1-4 back to Decalburg counts as this.
 If you fall off the ledge, start all over again.
 If you touch an enemy, START ALL OVER AGAIN.
 HOLY CRAP.
 And the Toad won't jump over the enemies either.
 You have to fight them to get the Toad back to Decalburg.
 You'll have an easier time at the World 1 boss than this crap.

-World 3 as a whole is pretty bad.
-The world is so long that it's not much of an exaggeration to say it's slightly longer than the previous two worlds combined.note The first world had 6 levels, while the second world had 5.
+World 3.
+The world is so long that it's not much of an exaggeration to say it's longer than the previous two worlds combined.note The first world had 6 levels, while the second world had 5.
 World 3?
 12. And the levels are looooong.
-Pretty much the entire world is spent backtracking and trying to find the four pieces of a Wiggler... and all of them pretty much run away and try to fight you at one point, and love to dodge your attacks (though, at only 15 HP apiece, they aren't that bad).
-Also, pretty much every single level in the world is covered in poison, which hurts you to step in it (and if you battle while in it, expect to randomly take damage and screw up your perfect bonus), and infested with Ninji.
+Most of the entire world is spent backtracking and trying to find the four pieces of a Wiggler, all of which run away and try to fight you at one point, and love to dodge your attacks (though, at only 15 HP apiece, they aren't that bad).
+Also, nearly every single level in the world is covered in poison, which hurts you to step in it (and if you battle while in it, expect to randomly take damage and screw up your perfect bonus), and infested with Ninji.
 The creepy music starts to get old after a short time.

 To summarize the worst levels: Leaflitter Path is pretty much a Blackout Basement because of how dark and foggy the place is, which makes it easy to walk into poison.
 The Bafflewood is The Maze (though you can set markers for the first few path branches).
 In Rustle Burrow, you lose your hammer, Kersti, and your stickers.
 All of them.
 And the local Scuttlebugs are all over the place, and the miniboss of that world can't be hurt except by destroying its web, and each attempt will be responded with an unblockable 8 damage.
 Gauntlet Pond is also really long, and has segments with jumping on swinging logs across a huge poison lake.
-Stump Glade is a really fun and humorous level... if your whack-a-mole, trivia, and shuffling-object skills are up to par.
-Then in Whitecap Beach you have to fight Gooper Blooper, who, like all the bosses in this game, are ludicrous without using their weaknesses.
+Then in Whitecap Beach you have to fight Gooper Blooper, who, like all the bosses in this game, is ludicrous without abusing its weakness.
 Yeesh.

 World 2-3, Sandshifter Ruins.
 The level is a large, confusing mess of paths and chambers that mostly relies on trial and error.
 Go down the wrong route, and you're shot all the way above the ruins and you have to start all over.
 To make matters worse, it's the only level in its world that has multiple exits, and both of them are mandatory.